Seville in 5 Day: a guidebook for getting the most out of your visit

 Take a break to try some of Seville's most innovative tapas

-As soon as you leave the Palacio de las Dueñas you will be in the Encarnación-Regina neighborhood, which has a lot of history and also a lot of gastronomy, so I recommend making a stop at a restaurant in the area, which have innovative proposals, or book a tapas tour of Seville.
+As soon as you leave the Palacio de las Dueñas you will be in the Encarnación-Regina neighborhood, which has a lot of history and also a lot of gastronomy, so I recommend you stop at a restaurant in the area, which have innovative proposals, or book a tapas and flamenco tour of Seville.

 If you like to try new things, here you will be spoiled for choice.
-What a few years ago was a somewhat decadent neighborhood, now looks renewed and modern, full of places that offer delicatessen dishes and reinvent traditional tapas.
+What a few years ago was a somewhat decadent neighborhood, now looks renewed and modern, full of places offering delicatessen dishes and reinventing traditional tapas.

 Take a panoramic tour of the Seville Mushrooms